 Alexandra Coller received her B.A. in Romance Languages (French and Italian) from Hunter College (CUNY) and her doctoral degree from New York University.
 While at NYU, she offered courses on Dante, Shakespeare, Machiavelli, and Montaigne for the Department of Italian Studies and for the Medieval and Renaissance Center.
 Dr. Coller held visiting posts at SUNY-Stony Brook in the Department of Comparative and Literary Studies, at Dickinson College in the Department of French and Italian, and at Fairfield University in the Department of Modern Languages and Literatures.
-She joined Lehman College in August 2010 as a tenure-track faculty where she teaches courses in Italian language, literature, and culture as well as the core curriculum.
-At Lehman, she serves as the faculty advisor for the Italian Club; in addition, she organizes and presents the Italian Film Series in an effort to ensure that the Italian program forms an integral part of campus life.
+She joined Lehman College in August 2010 as an assistant professor where she teaches courses in Italian language, literature, and culture as well as the core curriculum.
+At Lehman, she serves as the Italian Program Coordinator, the faculty advisor for the Italian Club; in addition, she organizes and presents the Italian Film Series in an effort to ensure that the Italian program forms an integral part of campus life.
 For the last five years, she has served as a member of the College’s Arts and Humanities Curriculum Committee and continues to serve as a member of the Arts Committee.
 Dr. Coller represents Lehman College at various cultural institutes around the metropolitan area (at NYU’s Casa Italiana, Columbia University’s Italian Academy, and the Italian Cultural Institute).
 Recently, in collaboration with New York City Opera, Dr. Coller organized and hosted a trip to Lincoln Center to see Gaetano Donizetti’s L’elisir d’amore.
 She is actively involved in organizing such off-campus activities in order to provide our students with the richest possible exposure to cultural events.
-Her publications on women, gender, drama, early opera, Renaissance books of conduct, and Renaissance tragedy have appeared in The Italianist, Italian Studies, Italian Quarterly, and Modern Language Notes (Spring 2012).
+Her publications on women, gender, drama, early opera, Renaissance books of conduct, and Renaissance tragedy have appeared in The Italianist, Italian Studies, Italian Quarterly, Modern Language Notes, California Italian Studies, and Italica.
 She is presently at work on her book manuscript, Women, Rhetoric, and Drama in Early Modern Italy.
 In addition, Dr. Coller is the editor and translator of two volumes of Italian women’s pastoral drama from the early seventeenth-century for The Other Voice in Early Modern Europe Series (Toronto), forthcoming in 2016 and 2017.

 - “Isabella Andreini’s La Mirtilla (1588): Pastoral Drama and Conjugal Love in Counter-Reformation Italy”, Italian Quarterly, Fall 2009